-3.3 CONSUMER BEHAVIOR IN CONTEXTUAL ECONOMICS
+3.6 CONSUMER BEHAVIOR IN CONTEXTUAL ECONOMICS

-Recent research has generally refuted the neoclassical view of self-interested people making economic decisions that maximize their utility (or profits, in the case of businesses).
+Recent research has generally refuted the neoclassical view of self-interested people making economic decisions that maximize their utility.
 We now use the lessons from the previous discussion to develop a more modern and accurate model of consumer behavior.